jsaliani92/Data-Dive-Itunes-Podcast-Analysis/Final_Report/Readme.md

 While not great news for PSTP & WFLT, it also shows there's even more room for improvement.
 Remember all of these podcasts have been in top 100 chart for most, or all of their life cycles.
 They just need a little help to spread their audience a bit more.

-## How can Crooked Media use this analysis?
+## How can Crooked Media tackle this problem?

 ### Cross promote all shows across all twitter host accounts.